kingo132/GPD-Win-Max-Hackintosh/README.md

 * Joystick emulated mouse works.
 * Gigabyte ethernet port works.
 * The native keyboard works.
-* The Intel Iris integrated graphic card works, and the screen can be ratated 270 degrees by using ScreedResX.
+* The Intel Iris integrated graphic card works, and the screen can be rotated 270 degrees by using ScreedResX.
 # What's working but have flaws
-* Wifi can be drivered by itlwm kext driver, the speed tested at 20Mbps.
-However the itlwm driver may fail to load occasionally at startup.
+* Wifi can be driven by itlwm kext driver, the speed tested at 20Mbps.
+However, the itlwm driver may fail to load occasionally at startup.
 I have checked the boot log and found nothing.
-The itlwm is just waiting the hardware to response but the hardware doesn't give response.
-Maybe this is a hardward conflict or the itlwm driver need to be modified.
+The itlwm is just waiting for the hardware to response but the hardware doesn't give a response.
+Maybe this is a hardware conflict or the itlwm driver needs to be modified.
-* The bluetooth also stop to load occasionally.
+* The Bluetooth also stops to load occasionally.
 Maybe the same cause as Wifi.
-Need to do more test.
-When bluetooth load successfully.
-It works perfect without a problem.
+Need to do more tests.
+When Bluetooth loads successfully.
+It works perfectly without a problem.
-* The battery information is readed but can not read capacity.
+* The battery information is read but can not read capacity.
 This is due to the _STA function in SSDT.
 Need to be fixed.
 # What's no working and currently trying to solve
 * The touchpad is not working - need to modify SSDT, and also maybe need to develop drivers
-* The touch screen is not working - the same as touchpad, however someone has already developed a touchscreen driver for GPD P2Max, these two touchscreen is the same.
+* The touch screen is not working - the same as the touchpad, however, someone has already developed a touchscreen driver for GPD P2Max, these two touchscreens is the same.
-* There's glitch on screen when entering desktop and shutting down.
+* There are glitches on the screen when entering desktop and shutting down.
 Tried many fixes and no avail.
-Maybe this is a Apple framebuffer driver problem, or display edid problem.
-Or maybe we need to wait 1038ng7 to fix this problem.
+Maybe this is an Apple framebuffer driver problem, or display edid problem.
+Or maybe we need to wait for 1038ng7 to fix this problem.
 * Sleep/Hibernate problem - maybe need to modify SSDT code of CPU
-* System may freeze during shutdown - maybe releated to sleep/hibernate problem
+* System may freeze during shutdown - may be related to sleep/hibernate problem
-* Thunderbolt is not drived - need not modify SSDT and BIOS configuration
+* Thunderbolt is not driven - need not modify SSDT and BIOS configuration
-* HDMI port is not workding - may be it will not work because Apple does not have hdmi port in this CPU
+* HDMI port is not working - maybe it will not work because Apple does not have an HDMI port in this CPU
-* iStat Menu can not read the temperatue of CPU
+* iStat Menu can not read the temperature of CPU

 # You may need to modify BIOS settings